 Engaging in activities that are enjoyable is a very important way of gaining a sense of control, balance, meaning and purpose in life.
-Indeed, one of the most successful ways of improving people's mood, giving them a 'lift', and restoring a sense of control, is to increase their activity and increase the number of positive events into their routine.
+Indeed, one of the most successful ways of improving people's mood and restoring a sense of control, is to increase their activity and increase the number of positive events into their routine.
 When life is unbalanced by a disaster, finding a new balance between work, getting life back on track and pleasure is very important.
 Pleasurable activities are essential for our health, and provide opportunities to connect with other people.
-Reintroducing pleasurable activities following the chaos that results after a cyclone is important, as it provides evidence that life is not entirely negative.
-So, take some time out from the endless paperwork and the huge job that has already gone on for months and likely still lies ahead, and give yourself permission to do some of the things you enjoyed in the past - watching a DVD, having a day at the football, going out for a night with friends, playing a game of scrabble, or simply tucked up with a good book.

-Planning ahead so that you've got things to look forward to is useful, as is making sure that some of the pleasurable activities involve enjoying your social connections with others.
-This is a great combination.
+Reintroducing pleasurable activities following the chaos that results after a flood is important, as it provides evidence that life is not entirely negative.
+So, take some time out and give yourself permission to do some of the things you enjoyed in the past.
+Planning ahead so that you've got things to look forward to is useful, as is making sure that some of the pleasurable activities involve social connections with others.
 Sometimes it can be easier to talk and share with people when you are busy doing something together.

-As you start picking up some of the activities you used to enjoy before the cyclone, you may find that you're not enjoying them as much as you used to.
+As you start picking up some of the activities you used to enjoy before the floods, you may find that you're not enjoying them as much as you used to.
 This is very normal, and not a reason to give up.
 Sometimes after very traumatic experiences people's ability to enjoy themselves is diminished for the present.
-It can and will come back, and one important way in which you can help is by doing things that give you a break from the everyday stress of cleaning up, rebuilding and recovery, but which also help to rebuild some normal routines and a sense of wellbeing.
+It can and will come back, and one important way in which you can help is by doing things that help to rebuild some normal routines and a sense of wellbeing.
 And when you 'down tools' for a while and take time out for a bit of fun, you will probably pick up again when you're a little more rested, and you may even find that you make quicker progress with all of those jobs.

-General tips to help you recover from a cyclone
+General tips to help you recover from a flood

-- Recognise that you have been through a distressing experience and give yourself permission to experience some reaction to it.
-Don't be angry with yourself for being upset. - Remember that there is no right or wrong way to feel. - Remind yourself that you can and are coping. - Spend time with people who are predictable, familiar and respectful. - Do not try to block out thoughts of what has happened.
+- Recognise that you have been through a distressing experience and give yourself permission to experience some reaction to it. - · Remember that there is no right or wrong way to feel. - Remind yourself that you can and are coping. - · Spend time with people who are predictable, familiar, and respectful. - · Do not try to block out thoughts of what has happened.
 Gradually facing what has happened can assist you to come to terms with a traumatic experience. - Don't 'bottle up' your feelings share your experiences with people you trust when opportunities arise.
-But don't feel pressured if you don't want to talk now - this is also OK. - Find other ways as well to express your feelings, e.g. through a diary or art work.
+But don't feel pressured if you don't want to talk now - this is also OK. - Find other ways to express your feelings, e.g. through a diary or art work.

 - Try to maintain a normal routine.

-- Structure your day and try to have a balance between being busy and productive and allowing time to reflect and process your feelings and thoughts.

-- Allow yourself time to rest if you are feeling tired.
-Regular exercise is also important.

-- Make time to practise relaxation.
-You

-can use a formal technique such as

-progressive muscle relaxation, or just

-make time to absorb yourself in a

-relaxing activity such as gardening or

-listening to music.
-This will help your

-body and nervous system to settle and
+Structure your day and try to have a balance between being busy and productive and allowing time to reflect and process your feelings and thoughts. - · Allow yourself time to rest if you are feeling tired.
+Regular exercise is also important. - Make time to practise relaxation.
+You can use a formal technique such as progressive muscle relaxation, or just make time to absorb yourself in a relaxing activity or listening to music.
+This will help your body and nervous system to settle and readjust. - Avoid overuse of alcohol or other drugs to cope. - · Avoid making any major decisions or big life changes. - Make sure you do not unnecessarily avoid certain activities or places.

-readjust.

-- Avoid overuse of alcohol or other drugs to cope.

-- Avoid making any major decisions or big life changes.

-- Make sure you do not unnecessarily avoid certain activities or places.